bobbyiliev/introduction-to-sql/ebook/en/content/011-join.md

 |  1 | bobby    |  5 |       1 | SQL             |
 +----+----------+----+---------+-----------------+
 ```
-Note that the INNER JOIN could (in mysql) equivalently be written merely as JOIN, but that can very for other SQL dialects:
+Note that the INNER JOIN could (in MySQL) equivalently be written merely as JOIN, but that can vary for other SQL dialects:

 ```
 SELECT * FROM users